-Siemens Lifts Lid On Its Energy Future: 4 Takeaways
+Siemens Offers Glimpse of Its Energy Future: 4 Takeaways

 The service order backlog for Siemens' legacy gas and power business stands at a whopping €35 billion.
 For the 2019 financial year, those gas and power services would make up 27 percent of Siemens Energy’s revenue.

-Aside from keeping existing clients' coal and gas plants running, Bruch’s point on helping them transition to cleaner energy sources them looks reasonable, at least so far.
+Aside from keeping existing clients' coal and gas plants running, Bruch’s point on helping them transition to cleaner energy sources looks reasonable, at least so far.

-Siemens already has an arrangement in place with German utility Uniper to develop a decarbonization strategy, including coal plant conversion, retrofitting gas turbines to accept “green gases” like hydrogen, and rolling out power coupling for transport and industrial users.
+Siemens already has an arrangement in place with German utility Uniper to develop a decarbonization strategy, including coal plant conversion, retrofitting gas turbines to accept “green gases” such as hydrogen, and rolling out power coupling for transport and industrial users.

 It’s not difficult to envisage further opportunities for growth in those areas, especially in markets like Germany where the fossil fuel phase-out is less mature.